Is Quinoa Low FODMAP? Yes, At Most Realistic Portions

 • As a breakfast porridge.
 Use quinoa flakes (1 cup dry, 45 g) cooked with lactose-free milk or a Monash-certified plant milk.
 Top with low-FODMAP fruit and maple syrup.

 • In baking.
 Quinoa flour behaves differently than wheat flour (denser, slightly earthier), so it works best blended with other gluten-free flours in a recipe written for them, not as a 1:1 wheat swap in a standard recipe.
+Our low-FODMAP flours guide covers which flours pair well with it.

 For more grain and pantry ideas that work together, our low-FODMAP pantry staples post covers the starter shelf, and the 7-day low-FODMAP meal plan puts quinoa into a real week of meals.